rangv/MarchWorkshop/AzureIoTCentral/README.md

 ### Add an event measurement

 Use events to define point-in-time data that the device sends when there's an event such as an error or a component failure.
-Azure IoT Central can simulate device events to enable you to test the behavior of your application before you connect a real device.
-Define event measurements for your device template in the **Measurements** view.
+For this tutorial we will add **Fan Motor Error** as a new event measurement.

 1. To add the **Fan Motor Error** event measurement, select **+ New Measurement**.
 Then choose **Event** as the measurement type: